 We realize your life is full, and this may be the first time you’ve had in months to really process things going on in your relationship that need to be addressed.
 We just want to assure you that all relationship problems are resolved so much more quickly and easily when you are in a good and connected place together.
 Be sure to spend less than 20% of your time processing your relationship and at least 80% of your time nurturing your relationship (appreciating each other, snuggling, laughing together, doing thoughtful things for each other, etc.).

 (6) Scan each day for all its blessings.

 You could be having the most amazing trip and not even realize it.
 We need to actually register something as a positive experience in order for it to soak in.
 Otherwise, all the wonderful experiences will just pass right on by.

 At the end of each day, review the day together and reflect on all the positive experiences you shared, reliving them, appreciating them, and wiring them all in!

 If you have a pattern of getaways turning sour and want to fully set yourselves up for joyous success, we’d love to help you create a breakthrough!
 Learn more about our coaching and counseling HERE, and sign up for a FREE 20-minute consultation at anytime right HERE.

 Also, be sure to save the date for our next Thrive in Love couples retreat happening the weekend of September 30-October 1 in Bloomington, IN.
 It is one weekend getaway guaranteed to reignite love, connection, and joy and take your love to the next level!
 You can register anytime for that and learn more HERE.

-Wherever this spring and summer take you, may your adventures be filled with moments that relax, renew, inspire, uplift, and connect you!
+Wherever these warmer months take you, may your adventures be filled with moments that relax, renew, inspire, uplift, and connect you!

 Abundant Love and Joy,